intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/direct-blockchain-system-for-devices-on-a-social-trust-network.md

 ### Real-time Multi-faceted Communication

-With the blockchain framework, multiple entities can interact with the EHRDB simultaneously.
+With the blockchain framework, multiple entities can engage in multi-faceted communication with the EHRDB simultaneously.
 The disintermediated nature of the blockchain ensures smooth interaction without any delays or inefficiencies from human intervention.

 ## Embracing the Power of Blockchain in Data Integrity and Social Interaction